rpatrik96/rpatrik96.github.io/_posts/2022-05-22-latex-tricks.md

 \crefname{section}{Section}{Sections}
 ```

-## Backlinks for references for simpler naviagtion
+## Backlinks for references for simpler navigation
 It can be annoying when clicking on a reference means that somehow we need to navigate back to the same spot.
 Loading `hyperref` as `\usepackage[backref=page]{hyperref}` will show the page numbers for each reference they were cited at.
 For they are active links, going back to the original line cannot be more straightforward.

 ## Restating theorems